NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 generate other platforms that may intersect with the bisecting platform.
 Default: No other platforms

+#### DoubleDoorConfig

+Defines details of the double door shortcut.
+A wall with 2 doors (a.k.a. door occluder, or "door-cluder" or "doorcluder") will bisect the room in the perpendicular direction.
+A platform can be added to the middle back wall where the AI will be positioned at the beginning of the scene.
+Lava can be added down the middle of the floor splitting the room in half.

+- `add_freeze` (bool, or list of bools): If true and 'start_drop_step is' greater than 0, the user will be frozen (forced to Pass) until the wall and doors are in position.
+If the 'start_drop_step' is None or less than 1, this value has no effect.
+Default: True
+- `add_lava` (bool, or list of bools): If true adds lava along the z axis of the room.
+Default: True
+- `add_platform` (bool, or list of bools): If true adds a platform at the back of the room where the AI will start on.
+Default: True
+- `door_material` (string, or list of strings): The material or material type for the doors.
+- `occluder_wall_position_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict: Where the occluder wall will cross the z-axis in the room. `performer_distance_from_occluder` will override this value.
+Default: 0 (middle of the room)
+- `occluder_distance_from_performer` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict: If there is a platform the, the performer will start on top of the platform and the occluder wall will be placed this distance (`occluder_distance_from_performer`) from the performer.
+Must be greater than 1 or null
+Default: 6.5
+- `platform_height` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict: The height (y scale) of the platform
+Default: 1.5
+- `platform_length` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict: The lenth (z scale) of the platform
+Default: 1
+- `platform_width` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict: The width (z scale) of the platform
+Default: 1
+- `start_drop_step` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Step number to start dropping the bisecting wall with doors.
+If None or less than 1, the wall will start in position.
+Default: None
+- `wall_material` (string, or list of strings): The material or material type for the wall.

 #### FloorAreaConfig

 Defines an area of the floor of the room.
 Note: Coordinates must be